raspberrypilearning/balloon-pi-tay-popper/extras.md

 - Electrical tape (in black and red)
 - String
 - Balloons
-- Wire strippers or Scissors
+- Wire strippers or scissors